epam/TimebaseCryptoConnectors/docs/developer.md

     - `PERIODICAL_SNAPSHOT`: runtime market data snapshot collected by the data connector.
     - `VENDOR_SNAPSHOT`: marked data snapshots received directly from the vendor.
 * Message body is represented by `Entries` objects, which can be one of the following types:
-    - L1 represents both exchange-local top of the book (BBO) as well as National Best Bid Offer (NBBO).
+    - L1 represents both exchange-local top of the book (BBO - Best Bid Offer).
     - L2 (market by level) market data snapshot provides an aggregated Order Book by price levels.
     - L3 (market by order) market data snapshot provides a detailed view into the full depth of the Order Book, individual orders size and position at every price level.
     - `TradeEntry` includes basic information about market trades, not specific to any granularity level.
 TradeEntry can be sent within L1, L2 or L3.